xuankimtran/docs-1/pages/katalon-studio/docs/run-test-case-external-data.md

 permalink: katalon-studio/docs/run-test-case-external-data.html
 description: Guidelines about how to run test case with an external data in Katalon Studio
 ---
+Katalon Studio provides the ability to execute automation test with external data sources.

 ## Import an Excel file to Test Data